matejjelic/coding-banana-wordpress/_posts/2018-10-12-building-metal-brushless-wltoys-a979-from-scratch.md

 With the new ESC, battery, and set of wheels the car was absolutely amazing to drive.
 The story goes on...

 Some days ago, my rear transmission shaft fell out of the car somehow.
 I think the screw that held the rear rod was too loose.
 I lost the transmission shaft, so I thought I'll just order another one.
 In the meantime, the car was still operable and in a driving condition, only with front wheels.
 I really enjoyed the FWD RC car.
 But then, the car stopped.
 I was pushing my trigger on my transmitter, and I noticed a smoke coming out of my motor.
-I figured it got burned out because I was really pushing the car to its limits.
+I figured I got it burned out, because I was really pushing the car to its limits.
 And with the new battery, I was driving it way longer than with the stock battery.
 <h2>Buy buy buy</h2>
 So I figured... transmission shaft + new motor... hmmm...
 I might go with the new ball bearings too.
 Why not replace the shocks too?
 How about replacing the front wheel seats?
 And the wishlist went on and on...